ZhuangLab/storm-analysis/storm_analysis/README.md

 spliner - The core code to perform C-Spline analysis as described in [..].
 This work builds on previous work described in this publication [Kirshner, Vonesch and Unser](http://dx.doi.org/10.1109/ISBI.2013.6556543)

-tests - Simple tests of 3D-DAOSTORM and sCMOS to verify that they work.
+tests - Simple tests of 3D-DAOSTORM, sCMOS and other programs to verify that they work.
+This might also be a good place to look to get an idea of how different programs are run.

 visualizer - A PyQt4 based application that draws the found localizations on frame in which they were found.